 Wills, trusts and legacies

-Making your final wishes clear in a will gives you peace of mind that your financial assets will be redistributed in line with your preferences after your passing.
+Making your final wishes clear in a will as part of your End of life decisions gives you peace of mind that your financial assets will be redistributed in line with your preferences after your passing.
 Contrary to many people’s assumptions, if you do not make a will, your possessions do not automatically go to your family, and significant sums of money can be claimed by the government through inheritance tax.

 It is important to make sure your will is written in accordance with the appropriate legal standards and that you receive suitable advice on the administration of your estate.
 To help you find a reputable solicitor, the Law Society has established the Wills and Inheritance Quality Scheme which provides a mark of best practice to professionals who sign up.
 Providers participating in the scheme are governed by a set of procedures for ensuring that they act transparently and address common risks, errors and inconsistencies that can undermine their advice.